Luis Artavia-Mora

 In the book I delve into three pivotal chapters that address pressing technical questions and societal challenges:

-• In chapter #3, Steve Wendel, Zarak Khan, and I explore the rich menu of behavioral and process frameworks, offering readers a deep mapping of the theoretical underpinnings and applied steps on how to influence human behavior.
+• In Chapter #3, we explore the rich menu of behavioral and process frameworks, offering readers a deep mapping of the theoretical underpinnings and applied steps on how to influence human behavior.

-• In chapter #10, Carter Timon, Zarak Khan, and I present the variety of actors and stakeholders in the international development community.
+• In Chapter #10, we present the variety of actors and stakeholders in the international development community.
 We introduce the type of organizations and teams having behavioral science units or experts applying insights worldwide.

-• In chapter #21, Professor Enrique Fatas and I focus on seeking ways to prevent the exclusion of minority groups.
+• In Chapter #21, we focus on seeking ways to prevent the exclusion of minority groups.
 We offer practical and cost-efficient strategies aimed at overcoming discrimination, prejudice, and exclusion to foster inclusivity, equality, and social justice in our world.

 Contact

-Please reach out on my LinkedIn or contact me through this form!
+Reach out on my LinkedIn or use this form!